federgraph/RiggVar-RG38/README.md

 **RotaForm** was the name of the original standalone form where you could rotate the graph around 3 axis with the mouse.
 Now you can rotate, pan and zoom on the touch screen as well.
 The touchpad should work too.
-When a variation of the drawing is done it should support input.

 ## Documentation Drawings